desertfox/go-ocs/README.md

 # Description

-OCS is a wrapper for openshift cli client oc logins to facilitate switching between multiple clusters easy.
+OCS is a wrapper for openshift cli-client *oc* logins to facilitate switching between multiple clusters easily.
 ---
 ## Commands
 ```